udacity/ud839_Miwok/README.md

 This app displays lists of vocabulary words for the user to learn the Miwok language.
 Used in a Udacity course in the Beginning Android Nanodegree.
-The video below shows how the app would look like after the end of Lesson two:
+The video below shows how the app would look like after the end of Lesson one: